-Welcome to the Idaho Microfabrication Laboratory
+Welcome to the Idaho Microfabrication Laboratory (IMFL)

 The Idaho Microfabrication Laboratory (IML) at Boise State University is a research and education resource dedicated to the research and advancement of materials and processes used in micro & nano electronics design and fabrication.